jcyannotty/OpenBT/README.md

 # Open Bayesian Trees Project
 This repository includes new developments with Bayesian Additive Regression Trees and extends the original OpenBT repository created by Matt Pratola (https://bitbucket.org/mpratola/openbt/src/master/).
 Such extensions include Bayesian Model Mixing and Bayesian Calibration.
 All of the Bayesian Tree code is written in C++.
 User interfaces constructed in R and Python allow one to easily run the software.
-The OpenBT project is also included in the Bayesian Model Mixing python package, *Taweret*, which is included in the Bayesian Analysis of Nuclear Dynamics software (see https://bandframework.github.io/).
+The BART Model Mixing software has been implemented in the [Taweret](https://github.com/TaweretOrg/Taweret/tree/main) Python package in conjunction with the [BAND](https://bandframework.github.io/) collaboration.

 # Installation
-The heart of OpenBTMixing is a set of C++ command line tools, which are wrapped by the Python and R packages.
-Typically these tools are built with MPI to enable distributed parallelization of computations.
+The heart of OpenBTMixing is a set of C++ tools that can be used directly via the command line or indirectly through the Python and R packages, which wrap them.
+Typically these tools are built with an implementation of the Message Passing Interface (MPI) such as [Open MPI](https://www.open-mpi.org) or [MPICH](https://www.mpich.org) to enable distributed parallelization of computations.
 In particular, the Python wrapper package is always built with MPI support.

-The software and its distribution scheme have been developed to allow users to use OpenBTMixing with the MPI installation of their choosing.
-For instance, it can be built with MPI installations on leadership class platforms and clusters that were installed by experts and optimized for the platform.
-As a result, however, the software cannot be distributed as prebuilt binaries or wheels, but rather must be built for each case with the compiler suite and matching MPI implementation provided by the user.
+The software and its distribution scheme have been developed to allow users to use OpenBTMixing with the MPI installation of their choice.
+For instance, it can be built with MPI installations on leadership class platforms and clusters that were installed by experts and optimized for their specific platform.
+As a result, however, the software is not distributed as prebuilt binaries or wheels, but rather must be built for each case with the compiler suite and matching MPI implementation provided by the user.

 ## Requirements
 Before building and installing the bare C++ tools or the Python package, users